YetkinS/TwinCAT/README.md

 # TwinCAT-Matlab

-This repository contains some example projects for controller desings in Matlab and implementation on TwinCAT real-time system.
+This repository contains example projects for controller desings in Matlab and implementation on TwinCAT real-time system.